High-quality hardwood for turning

 We offer pen blanks, turning squares, spindles and bowl blanks in a range of beautiful African hardwoods.
 See the tables below for the dimensions of parts we endeavour to keep in stock.

 The precious hardwoods we supply are responsibly harvested, seasoned, and cut to standard dimensions.
-Our turners wood is prime quality:

 Sometimes, what would count as a defect in a musical part is exactly what adds unique character and appeal to a turned item.
+However, our hardwood for turners is of sufficient quality that a number of our customers have in fact used it successfully for instrument making.

 “This wood is absolutely beautiful, and it’s good to have taken a good number of it.
 Indeed, the shade a little variable and that leaves a nice choice for tinkering!
 I can thus mix for my friends.
 There is a “wavy” piece, what a wonder!
 Perfect for everything, a purchase that I really don’t regret at all.
 I will recommend you.”